Award-winning non-profit organization with great dedication

-Since 2009, uu has been operating two social enterprises (e.g., a furniture re-sale store and a clothing store) in Oakland’s Lakeshore Business District.
+Since 2009,urban university has been operating two social enterprises (e.g., a furniture re-sale store and a clothing store) in Oakland’s Lakeshore Business District.
 These social enterprises served as a transitional employment platform for one of Alameda County’s most vulnerable population groups– single moms living in poverty.
 Impoverished single moms often struggle with multiple employment barriers, including a history of domestic violence, substance abuse, low education levels, a lack of workplace skills, and lack of emotional support.
 Without a job, many are unable to provide adequately for their families’ needs.
 Their children may have fewer education opportunities, which may in turn impact their earnings as adults; the result is a debilitating cycle of multi-generational poverty.

 Through our Single Moms at Work program, we give single moms the skills and resources they need to transform their lives through paid work experience, professional development and individualized coaching.
 Single moms hired to work at our stores receive more than a stable paycheck.
 They also gain skills in retail operations and customer service, which increases their employability and helps them integrate into the workforce.
 Single moms also receive individualized personal and professional coaching and mentorship from Tracey, who is committed to accompanying each single mom on her journey to personal transformation.

 Prior to launching our social enterprises (between 1998 and 2009), uu’s primary activities included the design and delivery of workforce development services to include candidate recruitment, program assessment, professional development and individualized coaching services, as a collaborative partner of sector based workforce development initiatives.
 Successful partnerships included the Bar Association of San Francisco (BASF), San Francisco Mayor’s Office of Economic and Workforce Development, Jewish Vocational Services, SFWORKS, Growth Sector, Fresno State Center, City of Oakland Community Development Agency, Laney Community College, and Pacific Gas & Electric, amongst other partners.
 Over eleven years, uu partnered with local and regional non-profit organizations, intermediaries and community colleges, to prepare more than 1,400 individuals with socioeconomic barriers (e.g., single parents transitioning from public assistance, low-wage workers seeking upward mobility, ex-offenders reintegrating into the labor force) for successful entry into the workforce.